 WOMANHOOD: THE SERIES, SEASON 2

-Sure, the line for the women’s bathroom is shorter,
+Sure, the line for the women’s bathroom is shorter, but we’d rather have a seat at the table.

 THE PROJECT